hashgraph/hedera-json-rpc-relay/tools/subgraph-example/README.md

 Run `npm run graph-local` or `yarn graph-local`

-Note: If you run the graph-node against a local Hedera node and see this error in the graph-node console:
+_NOTE: If you run the graph-node against a local Hedera node and see this error in the graph-node console:_

 ```
 Trying again after eth_getBlockByNumber(0, false) RPC call failed (attempt #10) with result Err(Ethereum node could not find genesis block), provider: local-rpc-0
 ```

-Uncomment [this](./docker-compose.yml#L24) line and restart the node.
+_Add [this](./docker-compose.yml#L24) line to your `docker-compose.yml` and restart the node._

-Every time you restart the hedera-node it is recommended to do a clean-up of the graph-node.
-To do this run `npm run graph-local-clean` or `yarn graph-local-clean`
+_NOTE: Every time you restart the hedera-node it is recommended to do a clean-up of the graph-node.
+To do this run `npm run graph-local-clean` or `yarn graph-local-clean`_

 ### Deploy the subgraph to the local graph-node:

-Before deploying the subgraph, be sure to update the address (and startBlock) in `subgraph.yaml` to the address of the deployed Greeter contract.

 To deploy the subgraph: